What Happens When You Die Without A Will? Situation 1: Married With Children From Prior Relationship

-Our situation: married with children from a prior relationship.
-John and Cindy are married, and John owns the house where they live in his sole name.
-He owned it before they were married and Cindy moved in.
-He has two adult children from a prior marriage and a younger child with Cindy.
-John certainly wanted Cindy to remain in the home in the event of his death and to continue to reside there with their young daughter.
-Unfortunately John passed away without a will.
-The state’s will for him, called the law of intestate succession, says that Cindy entitled to only fifty percent (50%) of his estate and his children divide the remainder equally.
-The house was John’s most valuable asset and there weren’t enough other assets to satisfy the right of John’s children to receive 50% of his estate.
-Cindy has to sell the house and give some of the proceeds to John’s children.
+Unfortunately, John passed away without a will.
+The state’s will for him, called the Law of Intestate Succession, says that Cindy is entitled to only 50% of his estate and his children divide the remainder equally.
+The house was John’s most valuable asset, and there were not enough other assets to satisfy the right of John’s children to receive 50% of his estate.
+Cindy now has to sell the house and give some of the proceeds to John’s children.
 She may not have enough left over to purchase a new home.

-This is something that can be easily avoided by preparing your will.
-Don’t wait.
-Get the process started here: http://www.fiffiklaw.com/legalshield-preparing-your-will/
+This situation is something that can be easily avoided by preparing your will.
+DON'T WAIT.
+Get the process started today.